What Happens to Stock Options if I Leave the Company?

 Important note: This section begins to introduce elements which cross over into employment law.
 This article is for general information only as to some of the financial planning considerations of equity compensation.
 It is not personal legal or tax advice.
 Consult an attorney in your state to discuss your situation.

-Can you keep your shares if you’re fired?
+Can you keep employer shares if you’re fired?

 Without getting into the specifics of employment matters, employees can generally be terminated either with or without cause.
 Depending on the reason you are no longer with the company, the treatment of your stock options may differ.
 Typically, termination for cause will result in a cancellation of any vested or unvested options that have not been exercised.